Fauci: Arguments against vaccinating kids don’t ‘make any sense’ - NewsBreak

 “It’s the responsibility of the parent to protect their child,” Fauci said.
 “You get as many children and as many adults as you possibly can, because each individual needs to be protected, and the more individuals that are protected, the better society does in controlling the outbreak.”

 The seven-day-average number of daily hospitalizations for children between Dec.
 21 and Dec.
-27 is up more than 58% nationwide in the past week to 334, compared to around 19% for all age groups, according to data from the U.S. Centers for Disease Control and Prevention.Fauci defends CDC guidelines, says ‘We’re still in the middle of a pandemic’
+27 is up more than 58% nationwide in the past week to 334, compared to around 19% for all age groups, according to data from the U.S. Centers for Disease Control and Prevention.Fauci calls mental health a ‘very important and difficult’ part of pandemic

 Dr. Fauci says the number of severe child COVID cases are low, but that may not be comforting if it’s your child in the hospital.